NDCLab/lab-training/general-analysis/2022/readme.md

 #### Jan 14
 **During the meeting:**
-Review of efforts to code the N-Backa and discussion.
+Review of efforts to code the N-Back and discussion.

 **Before the next meeting:**
 * Complete [module 8](https://swcarpentry.github.io/r-novice-gapminder/)